hendrikmitk/hendrikmitk/README.md

 ### Hi there, my name is Hendrik Harlichs 👋

 - ⚓️ Web developer based in Hamburg, Germany
-- 🧑‍💻 Loves to work with HTML, CSS/Sass and Javascript
+- 🧑‍💻 Loves to work with HTML, CSS/Sass and JavaScript
 - 🤩 Thrilled with modern frameworks like [Vue.js](https://vuejs.org) and [Tailwind CSS](https://tailwindcss.com)
 - ⚙️ Enjoys building back-end services with [Node.js](https://nodejs.org) and [Express](https://expressjs.com)
 - 💪 Passionate about building websites, apps and everything in between